Shivendra99/Cinema-Ticket-Booking-System/README.md

 # Cinema-Ticket-Booking-System
 Backend for a Cinema Ticket Booking System.
+Developed using Spring Boot with Microservices architecture.

 Steps to install:
 1. Setup JVM (1.8+)